yf-liu/yf-liu.github.io/_posts/2018-11-23-Classical-Limit/2018-11-23-Classical-Limit.md

 \label{classical_approxmation}
 $$

-If we consider some function of $X$ and $P$, we will find in the same approxmation.
+If we consider some function of $X$ and $P$, we will find in the same approximation.

 $$
 \omega (x _ 0 , p _ 0) \approx \avg{\Omega (X , P)}